-1. Print application and permit packet.
+1. Print the application and permit packet.
 Submit your application and packet to the City Hall Planning Department located at 202 E Pilar Street, between the hours of 8 am and 5 pm Monday-Friday.

-2. Fill out application and packet on your computer, or print the information and scan it back in as a new document.
+2. Fill out the application and packet on your computer, or print the information and scan it back in as a new document.
 Email the application and packet to email@example.com in the correct order (listed below).

 When your application packet has been reviewed, you will be notified at the phone number you provide us.
 Make sure you give us a good, legible phone number.
 Please allow 3-5 business days to process this information.

 (Print the Mobile Food Unit Packet to make sure you include all required information in the packet; summarize how unit must be to pass inspection)

 - Mobile Food Unit Application (Fill out and submit the application online.
 Please allow 3-5 business days to process.)